Brown teal: Taxonomy

-Pateke is the progenitor of the flightless Auckland teal and Campbell teals but all are now recognised as separate species on account of their geographic isolation and their plumage, size and genetic distinctions.
-The insular A. aucklandica and A. nesiotis are recognised as distinct species, but are still sometimes referred to as being part of the "brown teal group".
-The use of the name 'pateke' is now common and is specific for this particular species.
+The species is considered ancestral to the flightless Auckland teal and Campbell teals, which are now recognised as separate species based on geographic isolation, morphology, and genetics.
+They are still sometimes referred to as being part of the "brown teal group".
+The use of the name 'pāteke' is now common and is specific for this particular species.

 Concerns have been raised about establishing genetically similar populations during re-introduction.
 The original captive pateke were sourced from Great Barrier Island, where only one haplotype was found in abundance, compared with eleven haplotypes found in the other remaining population at Mimiwhangata.
 The newly released flocks exclusively contain these birds of captive origin, and diversity is perhaps now not being fully represented in the National population.

 The former population of Fiordland brown teal, which died out by 2013 has been replaced with captive-origin birds.
 Sequencing showed striking similarity to grey duck and mallard sequences, with which they group.
 It therefore seems extremely likely that the former Fiordland population of brown teal have at sometime in the past hybridised extensively with these invading species.